johnwroge/johnwroge/README.md

-:wave: I'm a software engineer with a passion for data visualization, and cloud technologies! <br>
+:wave: I'm a software engineer with a passion for application development! <br>
   I'm always looking to collaborate on open source tools for the developer community. <br>
-  Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics. <br>
+  Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics built with React, Node.js, Prometheus and Grafana. <br>
   <br>
 <h2> :earth_americas: Social </h2>